Introduction goes here

 2

-Letters of protection with clause volumus for one year for Robert de Morewode, parson of the church of Quadring Quadryng, who is setting out to Aquitaine in the king’s service, to stay there in the company of Edmund [of Langley], earl of Cambridge.
+Letters of protection with clause volumus for one year for Robert de Morewode , parson of the church of Quadryng Quadring , who is going to Aquitaine in the king’s service, and staying there in the company of Edmund [of Langley], earl of Cambridge .

 By bill of p.s.

-Similar letters of protection to the following, who are staying in the company of the same earl, under the same date:
+The following have similar letters of protection, who are staying in the company of the same earl , under the same date:

 3

-Letters of protection with clause volumus for one year for Thomas Roter of Thorp’ , who is setting out to Aquitaine in the king’s service, to stay there in the company of Edmund [of Langley], earl of Cambridge.
+Letters of protection with clause volumus for one year for Thomas Roter of Thorp’ , who is going to Aquitaine in the king’s service, and staying there in the company of Edmund [of Langley], earl of Cambridge .

 By bill, etc.